-- 42.7 Either of the penalties under Article 16.3b) or c) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap. - During this lap Articles 40.13, 40.14, 40.15 and 40.16 will apply. - 42.8 If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.
+43.7 Either of the penalties under Article 16.3(c) or (d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap.

+During this lap Articles 40.13, 40.14, 40.15 and 40.16 will apply.

+43.8 If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.

-43) FINISH
+44) FINISH

-- 43.1 The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 5.3. - 43.2 Should for any reason the end-of-race signal be given before the leading car completes the scheduled number of laps, or the prescribed time has been completed, the race will be deemed to have finished when the leading car last crossed the Line before the signal was given.
+- 44.1 The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 5.3. - 44.2 Should for any reason the end-of-race signal be given before the leading car completes the scheduled number of laps, or the prescribed time has been completed, the race will be deemed to have finished when the leading car last crossed the Line before the signal was given.